Oral History

 What is an oral history?

-An oral history is a recording made of someone talking about their life, or an aspect of their life, to an experienced interviewer.
-Histories are recorded in quiet places, one to one, either in people’s homes or at other specified locations.
+An oral history is a recording made of someone talking about their life, or an aspect of their life, to an experienced and sympathetic interviewer.
+Histories are recorded in quiet places, one to one, most commonly in your own home.
 Oral histories are valuable snapshots of life from a certain period in the interviewee’s life, or about a particular event or events.
-A professional oral historian will help interviewees talk about their lives in a natural and interesting way, encouraging even the most reticent subject to open up.
+I help interviewees relax, and to talk about their lives in a natural and interesting way, encouraging even the most reticent subject to open up.

 Creating an oral history for you and your family

-We can remember our older relatives, we can tell stories about them and go into great detail about who they were and what they were like, from our point of view.
-An oral history allows their voices to be heard from their own points of view.
-Parents and grandparents can be remembered by us in sharper focus, and can come alive in a very personal way to future generations.
+We remember our older relatives, we tell stories about them and go into great detail about who they were and what they were like – from our point of view.
+An oral testimony allows their voices to be heard, their memories to be remembered and passed down.
+Parents and grandparents remain in focus, and can come alive in a very personal way to future generations.

-Trained by the Oral History Society, and with experience of managing projects for the National Trust and Woodland Trust, in addition to interviewing for the Ambleside Oral History Group, I can provide a personal oral history package for you and your family.
-Recordings are made using a Zoom Hn4 Pro recorder.
-After the interview, an audio .WAV file and a PDF transcript will be provided for you to keep.
+Trained by the Oral History Society, and with experience of managing projects for the National Trust and Woodland Trust, in addition to interviewing for local oral history groups, I can provide a personal oral history package for you and your family.
+After the interview, a high quality audio .WAV file and a PDF transcript will be provided for you to keep.
 I travel throughout England, Scotland and Wales to interview for oral histories.